Haipeng Luo

 I am an associate professor in the Thomas Lord Department of Computer Science at the University of Southern California.
 Previously I spent one year at Microsoft Research, NYC as a postdoctoral researcher.
 I obtained my PhD from Princeton University, where I was fortunate enough to be advised by Rob Schapire and also to work closely with Elad Hazan.
 I received my bachelor degree at Peking University working with Professor Zhen Xiao.

-Research interests
+Research summary

 • online learning